 Tale Trails are local walks around Ullswater and the Eden Valley based around a fun story and a hand drawn map.
 Each Tale Trail has a map on one side and a fun story on the other which links to features on the map.
 Children can follow the colourful map and use the story to spot things and search for clues along the way!

-The The Grumbletrog of Cliburn Moss gives you an idea of what the trails are like.
+- Download The Grumbletrog of Cliburn Moss for an idea of what the trails are like.
 This is a unique 1km walk around the boardwalks and swamps of Cliburn Moss Nature Reserve.